Home

 Mr. Brian Nordman

-Ms. Flor Rios graduated from the University of California, Berkeley, as a social scientist with a deep understanding of Indigenous storytelling and symbology.
-Captivated by the land’s mythic relationships, she explored what it means to be a human in space, what technologies we would carry, how new environments would shap
+Program Director Ms. Flor Rios graduated from the University of California, Berkeley, as a social scientist with a deep understanding of Indigenous storytelling and symbology.
+Captivated by the land’s mythic relationships, she explored what it means to be a human in space, what technologies we would carry, how new environments would shape

-Ms. Flor Rios graduated from the University of California, Berkeley, as a social scientist with a deep understanding of Indigenous storytelling and symbology.
+Program Director Ms. Flor Rios graduated from the University of California, Berkeley, as a social scientist with a deep understanding of Indigenous storytelling and symbology.
 Captivated by the land’s mythic relationships, she explored what it means to be a human in space, what technologies we would carry, how new environments would shape us, and how our stories would evolve.
-Now a graduate student in human factors at Embry-Riddle Aeronautical University in Central Florida, Ms. Rios continues to expand her research in space agroecology.
-Inspired by her NASA internship at Kennedy Space Center, she is dedicated to making science accessible through stewardship, education, and the development of the
+Currently, she is working on a Masters of Science in the department of human factors and behavioral neurobiology at Embry-Riddle Aeronautical University in Central Florida.
+Ms. Rios continues to expand her research in humans, agroecology in space, and the impact of agricultural communities on sustainability.
+Inspired by her NASA internship at Kennedy Space Center, she is dedicated to making science accessible through stewardship, education, and the development of the TLALOC-01 Science Fellowship, which supports veteran farmers and emerging leaders in the Space Coast VMAC.

 Mr. Dan Rickter